 It's starting to feel like home.

-‘Home’ can mean many things.
+‘Home’ can mean a great deal many things.
 Some might relate the term to a physical house or place.
 Others may align it with spending time with family or loved ones.
 Others again might feel at home wherever they feel safe and secure.
-After a year and a half of travelling, and an additional 6 weeks of hiking, my childhood region of the Barossa Valley felt very much like home.
-Nostalgic memories flooded back as I re-entered the winery-riddled district on Day 41.
+After a year and a half of travelling aimlessly, and an additional 6 weeks of hiking, my childhood region of the Barossa Valley felt very much like home.
+Nostalgic memories flooded back as I re-entered the vineyard-riddled district on Day 41.

-Although I’d passed a bajillion budding crops by Day 41, the stretch into Greenock marked the first time the Heysen Trail had carved directly through a field of growing grains.
+Although I’d passed a gazillion budding crops by Day 41, the stretch to Greenock marked the first time the Heysen Trail had carved directly through a field of growing grains.
 At their highest, the maturing grasses reached halfway up my torso.
-In more summery circumstances, I’d have felt unnerved.
-But, as the region was still a month or so from ‘snake season’, I barely gave my potentially looming death a second thought.
+In more summery circumstances, I’d have felt unnerved; but, as the region was still a month or so from ‘snake season’, I barely gave my exposed ankles a second thought.

 While the Barossa is known for its German influences, Greenock has a distinctly Scottish flair and was once known as ‘Little Scotland’ thanks to the Scottish immigrants who called this village home.

-The trail soon crossed over the busy Greenock Road, through another barley crop and up into a cluster forest-filled hills.
-My friends’ owned a section of this dense scrubland and I had arranged to camp here overnight to savour the property’s impressive lookout, which surveyed the territory I’d trekked over the last week.
+The trail soon crossed over the industrious Greenock Road, through another barley crop and up into a cluster of forest-filled hills.
+My friends’ owned a section of this dense scrubland and I had arranged to camp here overnight to savour the property’s impressive lookout, which surveyed much of the territory I’d trekked over the last week.

-I took one last opportunity to absorb the dazzling lookout before the provincial panorama vanished into darkness – this stunning twilight setting would be my last view of the pastoral district.
-I’d miss the swathes of rolling green hills, but I was equally satisfied to close another chapter of my Heysen Trail journey.
-A varied assortment of vineyard, forest and ocean views awaited me over the final three weeks.
+I took one last opportunity to absorb the dazzling lookout before the provincial panorama vanished into darkness—this stunning twilight setting would be my last view of South Australia’s mid-north pastoral district.
+I’d miss the swathes of luminous green, but I was equally satisfied to close another chapter of my Heysen Trail journey.
+A varied assortment of vineyards, forests and ocean views awaited me over the next three weeks.

 All the details.